-Actress Marilyn Monroe was born as Norma Jeane Mortenson on June 1, 1926 in Los Angeles, California.
-During her all-too-brief life, Marilyn Monroe overcame a difficult childhood to become of the world's biggest and most enduring sex symbols.
+Actress Marilyn Monroe was born on June 1, 1926, in Los Angeles, California.
+During her all-too-brief life, Marilyn Monroe overcame a difficult childhood to become one of the world's biggest and most enduring sex symbols.
 During her career, Monroe's films grossed more than $200 million.
 Monroe died of a drug overdose on August 5, 1962, at only 36 years old.

 "Being a sex symbol is a heavy load to carry, especially when one is tired, hurt and bewildered."